 Panama has always been a special place for Jonathan and I; it was where he proposed!
 Yes, I know, it’s so kilig!
-Filled with turquoise-coloured waters, powdery white sand, the interesting Panama Canal, rainforests filled with biodiversity and the seas with marine life; Panama is a growing tourist destination.
+Filled with turquoise-colored waters, powdery white sand, the interesting Panama Canal, rainforests filled with biodiversity, and the seas with marine life; Panama is a growing tourist destination.

 Philippine Passport Holders are required to have a visa to enter Panama.
 The process is very straightforward and this article will help you on how to get one.
 Here is the guide on getting a Panama Tourist Visa for Philippine Passport Holders!

-Reminders: All applicants must apply at the Embassy of Panama in their home country or where you are a resident at.
+Reminders: All applicants must apply at the Embassy of Panama in their home country or where you are a resident.
 Philippine Passport Holders must apply at the Embassy of Panama in Manila, Philippines.